Cuseum/rails-handbook/Workflows/GIT/Clean changes.md

 ```

 ### Master
-Once the PR has at least 1 approval, the branch was successfully deployed to `staging` and tested, and
+Once the PR has at least one approval, the branch has been successfully deployed to `staging` and tested, and
 there are no failing specs, it can be merged into `master`.

-We are doing non fast forward merges to group commits of a single feature together in a meaningful
+We perform non-fast-forward merges to group commits of a single feature together in a meaningful
 way.
-Before merging we're also rebasing the feature branch on the latest `master`, so that the git
+Before merging we also rebase the feature branch onto the latest `master`, so that the git
 history is nice and clean, and that the latest code can be run on CI before actually merging into
 `master`.
-We're also squashing the review comments corrections here, so make sure the `--autosquash`
+We also squash the review comments corrections here, so make sure the `--autosquash`
 option is on by default or add that flag to the rebase command.

 While on feature branch:

 ```bash
 git fetch origin master
 git rebase -i origin/master
 git push --force
 ```

-Then, check once again that everything is squashed correctly and continue on the `master` branch:
+Then, check once again that everything is squashed correctly and continue on to the `master` branch:

 ```bash
 git fetch origin master